Nancy Poole, MA, PhD — Prevention Lead

 Jacqueline Pei, PhD, R.Psych. — Intervention Lead

-Jacqueline Pei is an Associate Professor in the Department of Educational Psychology and Assistant Clinical Professor in the Department of Pediatrics at the University of Alberta.
+Jacqueline Pei is a Professor in the Department of Educational Psychology and Assistant Clinical Professor in the Department of Pediatrics at the University of Alberta.
 Also a practicing Registered Psychologist for the past twenty years, Dr Pei began her career as a criminologist and forensic counselor working with incarcerated youth.
 Motivated by this early work, she returned to academia to study youth at risk, child development, and neuropsychology, leading to her current focus on interventions for individuals with Fetal Alcohol Spectrum Disorders.
 Dr Pei has over 75 peer reviewed publications, but places the greatest value on her work with various community and government agencies.
 To this end, Dr Pei currently leads the Intervention Network Action Team (iNAT) for the Canada FASD Research Network a role that facilitates the link between research, policy, and practice.

 Kaitlyn McLachlan, MA, PhD. — Justice Lead